rnakato/CustardPy/README.md

 ### 1.1 Docker

-To use docker command, type:
+To use the docker command, type:

-    # pull docker image
+    # Pull docker image
     docker pull rnakato/custardpy

-    # container login
+    # Container login
     docker run --rm -it rnakato/custardpy /bin/bash
-    # execute a command
+    # Execute a command
     docker run --rm -it -v (your directory):/opt/work rnakato/custardpy <command>

 When calling loops using Juicer HICCUPS, supply the ``--gpus all`` option to allow GPU computation (GPU card needed):